-If the penalty is raised by way of an assessment – and it may be included in the same assessment as an actual tax charge – it can be appealed within 30 days of the date of issue of the assessment.
+If the penalty is raised by way of an assessment, and it may be included in the same assessment as an actual tax charge, it can be appealed within 30 days of date of issue of the assessment.

-There is more information about how to appeal against an HMRC decision (this includes penalties) with which you disagree on the page ‘Tax appeals’.
+There is more information about how to appeal against an HMRC decision (this includes penalties) with which you disagree on the page on tax appeals.

 HMRC can charge increased penalties for inaccuracy or failure to notify penalties that relate to offshore income and gains.
-The level of penalty depends on which country the offshore income was from.
-Countries are placed in different categories and penalty levels attached to those categories are as follows:
+The level of penalty depends on which country the offshore income or gains relate to.
+Countries are placed in different categories and penalty levels attaching to those categories are as follows: